sombriks/node-libgpiod/README.md

 - libgpiod must be installed in the system correctly with development headers otherwise npm install will fail.
-- node will garbage collect Chip and line too early on certain cases.
+- node will garbage collect Chip and Line too early on certain cases.
 When writing the samples, sometimes the following error kept being thrown:

   ```bash